Alex-Schlee1/SalaryTrendsMachineLearning/README.md

 # Salary Trends for Machine Learning- Project Overview
-Project Goal: Get first insights about the job market for Machine Learning Engineers in England
+### Project Goal: Get insights about the job market for Machine Learning Engineers in England
+* Scraped job information from Indeed.com using Python and Selenium
+* Saved results in a csv file and manipulated and worked with the data using the pandas package

+### Code and Resources
+#### Python Version: 3.7
+#### Packages: selenium, matplotlib, seaborn, numpy

+## Step 1- Scraping Data with Selenium
+* Job Title
+* Company name
-* Rhi
+* Location

-## SalaryTrendsMachineLearning
-* sdaas
+* Salary

-## SalaryTrendsMachineLearning
-* sdaas
+* Job description

 ### SalaryTrendsMachineLearning
 * sdaas